 T1584 Compromise Infrastructure

-Use of compromised infrastructure allows an adversary to stage, launch, and execute an operation.
+Use of compromised infrastructure allows adversaries to stage, launch, and execute operations.
 Compromised infrastructure can help adversary operations blend in with traffic that is seen as normal, such as contact with high reputation or trusted sites.
-For example, adversaries may leverage compromised infrastructure (potentially also in conjunction with Digital Certificates) to further blend in and support staged information gathering and/or Phishing campaigns.1
+For example, adversaries may leverage compromised infrastructure (potentially also in conjunction with Digital Certificates) to further blend in and support staged information gathering and/or Phishing campaigns.2 Additionally, adversaries may also compromise infrastructure to support Proxy.1

 By using compromised infrastructure, adversaries may make it difficult to tie their actions back to them.
-Prior to targeting, adversaries may compromise the infrastructure of other adversaries.6
+Prior to targeting, adversaries may compromise the infrastructure of other adversaries.7

 Item | Value |